simpla-fusion/SimPla/docs/DesignDocument.md

 -----------------------

 * Req(6) Physical model and numerical algorithm can be verified independently.
-* Req(7) Be flexible to efficiently solve different scale problems, from one-dimensional slab model to three-dimensional global toroidal model.
+* Req(7) Be flexible to efficiently time_step different scale problems, from one-dimensional slab model to three-dimensional global toroidal model.

 1.3 Module and Integration